 I have seen one day itinerary for Vienna, I’m not sure how they managed it, there is soooo much to do and see here.
 My advice is to plan for at least 3 full days, really 3 nights in Vienna for your trip.
 It’s known as a City of Music due to the many famous musicians and composers like Strauss, Beethoven, Schubert, Mozart and Brahms lived here.
 You must make it to at least one musical performance and a few museums if anything else!

-Day 1 – Visit the Historic Center including the Vienna’s imperial Palace, Albertina museum and the play at Prater Amusement Park in the evening
+Day 1 – Visit the Historic Center including Vienna’s Imperial Palace, Albertina Museum and the play at Prater Amusement Park in the evening

-Day 3 – Stop at Naschmarkt, spend the day at the Schönbrunn Palace, kids can play dress up, visit the zoo or play hike and seek at the maze.
+Day 3 – Stop at Naschmarkt, spend the day at the Schönbrunn Palace, kids can play dress-up, visit the zoo or play hide and seek at the maze.

 Top Things to do in Vienna with kids

 Vienna has a huge and diverse variety of museums, plan just a couple of you will end up with a museum burnout.
 You will find there historical museums like the Natural History Museum, art galleries like the Belvedere, which was my favorite and the Albertina, as well as the House of Music and the Museum of Technology.
 You have to visit at least one or two of Vienna’s museums.